jroman00/localenv/README.md

           external: true
     ```
 - Contain the following scripts (**NOTE**: See the [example PHP application bin scripts](https://github.com/jroman00/localenv-example-php/tree/master/bin) or [example Node.js application bin scripts](https://github.com/jroman00/localenv-example-node/tree/master/bin) for examples):
-  - `bin/local-init.sh` - The script used to initialize the application (i.e. build the images, install dependencies, run migration scripts, and start the container via `docker-compose up -d`).
+  - `bin/local-init.sh` - The script used to initialize the application (i.e. build the images, install dependencies, run migration scripts, and start the container via `docker compose up -d`).
 This script is also where setting up database credentials should occur by using built-in utilities in localenv such as:
     - `bin/utils/setup-local-mysql-database.sh`
     - `bin/utils/setup-local-postgres-database.sh`
   - `bin/local-start.sh` - The script used to start the application after it has already been initialized.
-This script may run anything necessary before starting a container and should at least contain `docker-compose up -d`)
+This script may run anything necessary before starting a container and should at least contain `docker compose up -d`)
   - `bin/local-stop.sh` - The script used to stop the application after it has already been initialized.
-This script may run anything necessary before stopping a container and should at least contain `docker-compose stop -d`)
+This script may run anything necessary before stopping a container and should at least contain `docker compose stop -d`)

 ### Databases